BradleyCodeU/bradleycodeu.github.io/_apcsp/py/109PyHogwartsHouse.md

 - has a submit button

 Create a function called hogwartsHouse that requires two arguments: bravery and teamwork.
 It *returns* a string.
+- Convert bravery from string to number
+- Convert teamwork from string to number
 - If bravery and teamwork are both above 5 then return "Gryffindor"
 - If bravery is 5 or less and teamwork is above 5 then return "Hufflepuff"
 - If bravery and teamwork are both 5 or less then return "Ravenclaw"